Agoric/documentation/main/zoe/guide/README.md

 the real contract](https://github.com/Agoric/agoric-sdk/blob/master/packages/zoe/src/contracts/atomicSwap.js)).

 Here's a high-level overview of what happens:
-1. I make an instance of the swap contract.
+1. I make an instance of the swap contract, and get an invitation to participate in the contract.
-2. I escrow my three bricks with Zoe and make my offer.
-In return, I get an invitation to join the contract instance as the matching offer, and  a promise for a payout.
+2. I make an offer through Zoe by presenting my invitation, a proposal of 3 bricks for 5 wool, and a payment with the 3 bricks.
+Zoe escrows the bricks and returns me a seat (a `UserSeat` to be precise) in the contract, from which I can get the results of my offer, the payouts, etc.
+3. The result of processing my offer is an invitation for my counterparty.
-3. I make and send you an invitation to participate in this contract instance.
+   I send you that invitation to participate in this contract instance.
 4. You inspect the invitation and verify it was created using the `atomicSwap` contract code.
-5. You use your invitation to escrow your offer (offering five wool for three bricks) with Zoe, making a matching offer.
-You get a promise for a payout in return.
+5. You use your invitation to make your offer (offering five wool for three bricks) with Zoe, making a matching offer.
+You get your own seat to with which to access your payout and offer results.
-6. The offer matches and both of our payout promises resolve, mine to the five wool that I wanted, and yours to the three bricks that you wanted.
+6. The contract confirms that our offers match, and reallocates our bricks and wool and exits our offers.
+That will resolve our respective payout promises, mine to the five wool that I wanted, and yours to the three bricks that you wanted.
 Success!

 ## How to write smart contracts